37 Ways to Help Your Horse Beat the Heat

 - Change your horse’s water more frequently – mosquito larvae may be growing.

 - Track how much water your horse drinks as best you can.
-Some automatic waterers have accessories to measure consumption; you must re-set the gauge daily.
+Some automatic waterers have accessories to measure consumption, and you reset the gauge daily.
+Horses require gallons of water daily, sometimes as much as 10 to 20 gallons.

-- Offer your horse flavored water to encourage drinking.
+- Offer your horse flavored water to encourage them to drink.
 Add electrolytes, a small amount of feed, or a flavored sports drink to some water.
 Always make this an option in addition to unflavored, in case your horse doesn’t appreciate your bartending skills.

 - Add electrolytes to your horse’s feed instead of offering blocks.
 Mineral blocks are unbalanced for horses, and the texture suits a cow’s tongue.
 Horses won’t ingest their daily recommended quantities.

 - Feed electrolytes before your horse sweats.
-This could be first thing in the morning or later in the day before a ride.
+This is usually best in the early morning as temperatures start to rise.

-- Complete feeds and ration balancers will cover a horse’s vitamin and mineral needs; you can add electrolytes.
+- Complete feeds and ration balancers will cover a horse’s vitamin and mineral needs, and some include electrolytes, or you can add them separately.

 Feeds and hay

-- Add water to your horse’s grains, pellets, and bagged feeds.
+- Add water to your horse’s grains, pellets, and bagged feeds in summertime.

-- Consider rinsing or soaking your horse’s hay.
-But – fresh hay in water can quickly turn into rancid fodder in a steam bath, even after draining the water.
+- Consider rinsing or soaking your horse’s hay to improve its digestibility.
+But, fresh hay soaked in water can quickly turn into rancid fodder in a steam bath, even after draining the water.
 It may be best to stick to rinsed hay.

 - Provide more fresh water buckets away from hay-filled buckets if your horse is a dunker.

-- Clip your horse if they have anhidrosis, partial anhidrosis, or have an extra thick coat from genetics or PPID (formerly Cushing’s).
+- Clip your horse if they have anhidrosis, partial anhidrosis, or an extra-thick coat due to genetics or PPID (formerly known as Cushing’s).
+Normal sweating should cool your horse by evaporating, and anhidrosis doesn’t produce enough.

 - Add sunblock to pink noses, and cover white hair with fly boots and sheets.
 Sometimes the sun can bust through white hair and blister the pink skin underneath.

 - Provide shade for your horse.
-Shade could be a shed, trees, netting, or anything else that gives your horse some cover.
+Shade could be a shed, trees, netting, or anything else that gives your horse some cover in the pasture.

-Switch to night turnout.
+- Switch to night turnout so they move around during the coolest part of the day.
 Your horse won’t miss the heat or bugs.

-- Give your horse a place to roll; they love a dust or mud bath to block some sun.
+- Give your horse a place to roll; they love a dust or mud bath to block some sun and bugs.

 - Move slow feeders and waterers to shady areas.

 - Turn on a sprinkler for them.
-They can shower if they want to.
+They can shower if they want to, and this always makes for cute social media videos.

 - Add fans, but ensure they have an automatic shut-off safety mechanism.

-- Larger, industrial fans by the washrack help cool your horse after a rinse.
+- Larger, industrial fans by the wash rack help cool your horse after a rinse.
+Park them after a bath in front of a fan and let the wind do the work.

 - Extend your warm-up and cool-down times.
 You may even find that you don’t need to do much more than walk.

-Try riding bareback and forgo the heat of tack.
+- Try riding bareback and forgo the heat of tack.
+Saddle pads and tack may contribute to an overheated horse.

 - Use light-colored saddle pads and fly bonnets.